vickatte/terraform-alfresco-process/examples/eks/README.md

     It's going to take long, like 20m.

+    *NB* currently this is not working due to recent changes in EKS, set the `CLUSTER` variable matching your `terraform.tfvars` and use `eksctl` instead following <https://eksworkshop.com/eksctl.html> and skip to point 7, this will be fixed in order to do everything in terraform soon:

+        eksctl create cluster --name=${CLUSTER} --nodes=3 --version 1.11

+    then rename cluster.tf to cluster.tf.off and comment depends_on null_resource.kubeconfig in main.tf to proceed.

 5. Run the following commands to create a `kubeconfig` file for your new cluster:

         export KUBECONFIG=$PWD/.terraform/kubeconfig